caomenglong1/measurement-kit/include/measurement_kit/README.md

 - [version.h](version.h): header exposing MK version macros.

 Of all these header files, the only file exporting functions is [ffi.h](ffi.h) since all the others just define inline wrappers.
-This allows hide the fact that MK is written in C++ and allows linking with pre-C++-11 codebases.
+This allows to hide that MK is written in C++ and allows linking with pre-C++-11 codebases.

 The rest of this document describes [ffi.h](ffi.h), which is the most